 At present, there is no established trading market for the class A common stock.
-We have filed an application to list our shares of class A common stock on The NASDAQ Global Market under the symbol "SCMP".
+Our shares of class A common stock have been approved for listing on The NASDAQ Global Market under the symbol "SCMP".

 Preferred Stock

 Under the terms of our certificate of incorporation, our board of directors is authorized to direct us to issue shares of preferred stock in one or more series without stockholder approval.
 Our board of directors has the discretion to determine the rights, preferences, privileges and restrictions, including voting rights, dividend rights, conversion rights, redemption privileges and liquidation preferences, of each series of preferred stock.